marly-ai/marly/README.md

 ---

 Marly allows you to search for and extract context specific data from your PDFs, WRDs, Powerpoints, Websites etc in a structured format like JSON or Markdown.
+This makes it easier to use with AI Agents built with frameworks such as LangGraph, AG2, CrewAI etc.

 <img src="https://github.com/noaheggenschwiler/images/blob/main/updated-marly-diagram.png?raw=true" alt="Marly Logo">